shavronya/hw2_HSU/README.md

 ## Antibiotic resistance mechanism

 Search for these enzymes in the same way that we looked for the toxin genes: by using the Sequence Navigator in Mauve.
-Determine by looking at neighboring genes how E. coli X obtained these genes.

 beta-lactamase

 bla (4758802-4759935, 1134)
 ![image](https://user-images.githubusercontent.com/114799897/213423286-2384dec8-3937-4709-a1e6-f915532b9266.png)

+bla gene could have appeared through horizontal transfer between bacteria